-HIRIKILABS SPA AIN GOOD PRACTICE ANALYSIS Tabakalera created Capital of Culture 2 culture.
-It fosters the resources for technol oject by the International Contemporary Culture Centre in 2014 in collaboration with Donostia / San Sebastián European 016.
-This is a citizens' laboratory working in the field of digital e social, critical and collaborative use of technology, providing plogical literacy, a meeting place for the tech community, know- r the public in general.
+HIRIKILABS SPAI N GOOD PRACTICE ANALYSIS Tabakalera created Capital of Culture 2 culture.
+It fosters th resources for techn oject by the International Contemporary Culture Centre I in 2014 in collaboration with Donostia / San Sebastián European 2016.
+This is a citizens' laboratory working in the field of digital e social, critical and collaborative use of technology, providing ological literacy, a meeting place for the tech community, know- or the public in general.